Islandora/documentation/docs/user-documentation/resource-nodes.md

 type | Content type (e.g. which group of fields are present on the node) status | Published, unpublished, etc...

-!!! note "Compared to Islandora 7"
+!!! note "Compared to Islandora Legacy"
-    These node properties are analogous to following Islandora 7.x object properties:
+    These node properties are analogous to following Islandora Legacy object properties:

     Islandora Legacy | Islandora
     ----------- | -----------